• FAQ

 • Some classes might, but most classes do not have assigned seating - make sure you choose wisely and communicate with the teacher if you have a preferred seating position.

-3. Is the college-level Spanish course taught somewhere else or in the FAU High School building?
+3. Is the college-level (dual-enrolled) Spanish, Psychology, or Research courses taught somewhere else or in the FAU High School building?

-• Spanish courses are held within the high school building.
+• The dual-enrolled courses are held within the high school building.

 4. What class will we have if we already took Biology?